escowles/recipes/_posts/2021-05-16-cinnamon-rolls.md

 * optional: refrigerate overnight before rising, and warm up in a 130°F oven in the morning
 * bake at 350°F for 22-25 minutes, until lightly golden, then cool in pan for 15 minutes

+*note:* you can also use nutella instead of the cinnamon filling.

 **icing:**

 100g (3 1/2 oz.) cream cheese, softenened